 - A Power fold.

 - B Window lock.

 - C Adjustment control.

-- D Right-hand mirror. - E Left-hand mirror.
+- D Right-hand mirror.

+- E Left-hand mirror.

-To adjust the mirrors, switch your vehicle on and place the ignition in accessory or start.
+To adjust the mirrors, switch your vehicle on, with the push button start in accessory mode or your vehicle running.

 - 1. Select the mirror you want to adjust.
 The control light turns on. - 2.
 Use the adjustment control to adjust the position of the mirror. - 3.
 Press the mirror control again.
 The control light turns off.